Skip to main content

 • Speed comparison — ML Worker processes locally in seconds vs. LLM round-trip

-You can choose Use ML Worker (recommended for large datasets) or Proceed with LLM (uses sampled data).
+You can choose Use ML Worker (recommended for large datasets) or Proceed with LLM (uses field statistics summary).

 For datasets over 5,000 rows, the ML Worker is strongly recommended.
-LLM-based analysis samples up to 1,000 rows, which may miss important patterns.
+LLM-based analysis works from summarized field statistics rather than raw data, which may miss important patterns.
 See ML Worker Setup for deployment instructions.

 Next Steps